ttristann/cs121-A1/README.md

 # cs121-A1
 TO DO:
-- figure out a way to take in an argument from the terminal without using input()
+- figure out a way to implement try and except errors inside tokenize function
-- start and finish partB